Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 35. __Merchants' League investigations__

     Completely revised Merchants' League quest with a lot of restored content.\
-    A messenger will approach you in Baldur's Gate and lead the group to a first meeting with Aldeth to discuss his suspicions about the doppelganger takeover.\
+    A messenger will approach you and lead the group to a first meeting with Aldeth to discuss his suspicions about the doppelganger takeover.\
-    Expanded dialogue and plot in the Merchants' League including more options to gain evidence that leads to exposure of the plot and battle.
+    Expanded dialogue and plot in the Merchants' League including more options to gain evidence that leads to exposure of the plot.

 36. __Aldeth & Seniyad__